Sun

 Issue Notes

 The hemispheric long wave pattern has remained stable in recent weeks.
 There are four main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, Western Australia, the south Pacific, and the Atlantic Ocean.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, Western Australia, New Zealand, and the southeast Pacific.

 Summary:

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 25 June to 29 June, 4 July to 8 July, and 23 July to 27 July.
-Rain events originating in the tropics and moving south are possible about 26 June to 30 June, 8 July to 12 July, and 13 July to 17 July.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 5 May to 9 May, 9 May to 13 May, and 21 May to 25 May.
+Rain events originating in the tropics and moving south are possible about 6 May to 10 May.